margaret/seam-carver/README.md

 ### Dependencies

+* To install, you'll need Pip and virtualenv.
-Numpy (installed as part of the SciPy pack) and Pillow (the active fork of PIL).
+* Numpy (installed as part of the SciPy pack) and Pillow (the active fork of PIL).
 At the moment PIL is just used for file i/o as all of the actual image manipulation is in numpy, but might use it later for other stuff.

-Standard `pip install -r requirements.txt`.
-I recommend installing this in a virtual environment because installing any of the Python scientific libraries is a pain, and while Anaconda is convenient, it can also potentially make installing other libraries/SDKs even more complicated.
+* tqdm for progress bar